tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### Is it harmful to always have TL subtitles on?

-Yes, definitely.
+Watching with subs is a reading activity.
+If you have subtitles on all the time, you have less time to practice your listening.
+If you practice reading more than listening, and you're not fluent yet, your listening ability starts lagging behind your reading ability.

+If developing good accent and listening ability is important for you, always watch raw and turn the subs on only when you hear an unknown word.
-What I recommend is either to keep two types of shows, one for watching raw and one for watching with subs, or always watch raw and turn the subs on only when you miss something.
+Alternatively, keep two types of TV shows, one for watching raw and one for watching with subs.

 The amount of passive immersion you're doing also plays a role.
-You can allow yourself to watch more subbed content if you do a lot of listening on the side.
+You can allow yourself to watch more content with subs if you listen a lot.
-Watching with subs is a reading activity.
-If all you do is reading immersion, you have no chance to practice your listening.
-The more you learn in this style, the more your listening ability lags behind your reading ability.

-What most people are legitimately afraid of is the fact that you can't learn a language through listening the first time.
-If you're already fluent but your listening ability is underdeveloped, you have to correct that, and it always takes more effort than taking a more balanced approach from the beginning.
+If your listening ability is underdeveloped by the time you reach fluency, catching up will take more effort than if you listen a lot from the beginning.

 ### Pausing.
 How often should I look things up?